 Thompson Gallery, Thomas Anderson Roe Art Building, Furman University, Greenville.
-Jan.
-6 - Feb 7 - "After You," featuring works by William Paul Thomas.
-A reception and art talk will be offered on Jan.
-23. Filled with enigmatic family portraits and other personal mementos.
-"After You" is a living archive created by Thomas for his young daughter to one day explore the visible and unseen aspects of her genetic inheritance.
+Through Feb 7 - "After You," featuring works by William Paul Thomas.
+Filled with enigmatic family portraits and other personal mementos, "After You" is a living archive created by Thomas for his young daughter to one day explore the visible and unseen aspects of her genetic inheritance.
 The show is curated in partnership with the students of Furman's ART 340, who have created a participatory and multi-media experience that prompts questions into the broader ways we come to know family history, seek our heritage and establish human connection.
+Feb.
+17 - Mar.
+28 - "True Inspiration," featuring works by Artist in Residence Derek Reese.
+Reese has been selected for the artist teaching fellowship at Furman University for spring semester 2025.
+He will collaborate with Furman's Shi Institute for Sustainable Communities, LiveWell Greenville and underserved Greenville County residents to create a new body of interdisciplinary artwork that aims to amplify the efforts of organizations addressing food insecurity in rural South Carolina.
+The exhibition features mixed media and found object sculpture, photography, video installations and performance art.
 Hours: M-F, 9am-5pm.
 Contact: Stephen Mandravelis by e-mail at (stephen.mandravelis@furman.edu), or call 864/294-2282.